nillebco/nillebco.github.io/blog/post/terraform-event-grid-subscription-for-a-service-bus-topic.md

+---
+tags:
+  - terraform
+  - devops
+date: 2025-01-17
+published: true
+---

 # terraform: event grid subscription for a service bus topic

-Tags: terraform, devops
-Publish Date: January 17, 2025

 When terraforming an event grid subscription to a service bus topic, you might get an error like the following - not very clear.